MBBS, MRCS (Edinburgh), MRCP (UK), MMed (Internal Medicine) (Spore), MRCOG (UK) (Prize Medal), MMed (O&G) (Spore) (Gold Medal), FAMS (Spore)

 Conditions Treated by this Doctor:

-Ectopic Pregnancy, Family Planning, Fibroids, General Obstetrics ＆ Gynaecology, Gestational Diabetes, Gestational diabetes mellitus, Gestational-diabetes-mellitus, Getting Pregnant During COVID-19, High Risk Obstetrics, Medical Disorders in Pregnancy and other Pregnancy Complications, Menopause, Menorrhagia , Multiple Pregnancies, Ovarian Cysts, Polycystic Ovarian Syndrome, Pregnancy Care During Pregnancy, Pregnancy Labour and Delivery .
+Ectopic Pregnancy, Family Planning, Fibroids, Fibroids of the uterus, General Obstetrics ＆ Gynaecology, Gestational Diabetes, Gestational diabetes mellitus, Gestational-diabetes-mellitus, Getting Pregnant During COVID-19, High Risk Obstetrics, Medical Disorders in Pregnancy and other Pregnancy Complications, Menopause, Menorrhagia , Multiple Pregnancies, Ovarian Cysts, Polycystic Ovarian Syndrome, Pregnancy Care During Pregnancy, Pregnancy Labour and Delivery .

 Dr Serene Thain is a Consultant Obstetrician and Gynaecologist in the Department of Maternal and Fetal Medicine, Division of Obstetrics and Gynaecology.
 She has had more than a decade of experience in the medical profession and has performed many deliveries and gynaecological surgeries to date.